-Michigan State University Press publishes scholarly books in African history and culture, animal studies, anthropology, architectural history, criminal justice, critical contemporary issues, cultural history and humanities, environmental and natural resources studies, European history from the nineteenth century to the present, higher education, Latinx history and contemporary issues, Michigan and Great Lakes history and politics, mimetic studies, Native American history and culture, public utility regulation, rhetoric, urban studies, and U.S. history.
+Michigan State University Press publishes scholarly books in African studies, animal studies, anthropology, architectural history, criminal justice, critical contemporary issues, cultural history and humanities, environmental and natural resources studies, European history from the nineteenth century to the present, higher education, Latinx history and contemporary issues, Michigan and Great Lakes history and politics, mimetic studies, Native American history and culture, rhetoric, urban studies, and U.S. history, as well as general audience books on Great Lakes history and culture.

 For some of these areas, authors will need to contact acquisitions editors.
 For others, the first contact will be the series editor.
 Please contact the following acquisitions editors directly if you are interested in publishing in their areas.